Optimal Capacity Modification for Many-To-One Matching Problems: Introduction

-\textbf{Our contributions.} We introduce the problem and thoroughly investigate the computational complexity of determining an optimal capacity increase vector for obtaining a stable and efficient (resp.\ stable and perfect) matching.
-We consider two optimality criteria: minimizing the sum~$\sumcap$ of capacity increases and the maximum~$\maxcap$ capacity increase.
-This gives rise to four problems: \sumse, \maxse, \sumsta, and \maxsta.
-We show that except for \maxsta, which is polynomial-time solvable, the other three problems are NP-hard, and remain so even when the preference lists have constant length.
-For \sumsta, we prove a structural property about agents with justified envies (\cref{lemma:minsum-just-envy}) which may be of independent interest.
+\textbf{Our contributions.} \blu{In the first part of the paper, we} introduce and thoroughly investigate the computational complexity of determining an optimal capacity increase vector for obtaining a stable and efficient (resp.\ stable and perfect, stable and student-popular) matching.
+We consider two optimality criteria: minimizing the sum of capacity increases and the maximum capacity increase.
+This gives rise to six problems: \sumse, \maxse, \sumsta, \maxsta, \sumstud, \maxstud.
+We show that except for \maxsta\ and \maxstud\ the other four problems are computationally hard, and remain hard even when the preference lists have constant length.
 We further search for parameterized and approximation algorithms.
-We are specifically interested in three structural parameters: \begin{compactitem}[--] \item The capacity bounds~$\sumcap$ and $\maxcap$; Note that since our objective is to modify the capacity as little as possible so to obtain a perfect (resp.\ an efficient) and stable matching, so we expect $\sumcap$ and $\maxcap$ to be small. \item The number~$|\Unas|$ of initially unmatched students; Since $\sumcap$ is as large as $|\Unas|$, an FPT algorithm for $|\Unas|$ is particularly desirable. \item The maximum length~$\unmatchlen$ of the preference list of any unmatched student; This is motivated from the observation that each agent usually only ranks a small number of schools. \end{compactitem} Indeed, we show that both \sumsta\ and \sumse\ can be solved in polynomial time if the capacity bound~$\sumcap$ is a constant (i.e., in XP wrt.~$\sumcap$).
-We strengthen this result by showing that it is essentially tight since it cannot be improved to obtain an FPT algorithm, i.e., an algorithm with running time~$f(\sumcap)\cdot (|U|+|W|)^{O(1)}$, where $f$ is a computable function solely depending on the parameter~$\sumcap$.
-On the other hand, \maxse\ remains NP-hard even if $\maxcap$ is a constant.
+For \sumsta, we prove a structural result (\cref{lemma:minsum-just-envy}) which helps constructing parametrized and approximation algorithms.
+After observing that \sumse\ and \sumsta\ can be solved in polynomial time if the capacity bound~$\sumcap$ is a constant (i.e., in XP wrt.~ $\sumcap$), we show that this result is essentially tight since it cannot be improved to obtain an $f(\sumcap)\cdot (|U|+|W|)^{O(1)}$-time algorithm.
+For the combined parameter ``the number~$|\Unas|$ of initially unmatched students'' and ``the length~$\studlen$ of the longest preference list of any unmatched students'', \sumsta\ is fixed-parameter tractable while \sumse\ remains NP-hard.
+For the NP-hard \sumsta, we give an integer programming formulation.
+While all three NP-hard problems are in general hard to approximate to any constant factor, \sumsta\ admits an $|\Unas|/c$-approximation algorithm for any constant $c$ (i.e. the running time is exponential in $c$), and \sumse\ and \maxse\ cannot be approximated within a factor of $(|U|+|W|+|E|)^{1-\varepsilon}$ (for any constant~$\varepsilon > 0$), where $E$ is the set of edges in the acceptability graph $G=(U,W,E)$.